rollbar/docs/on-premise/upgrade.md

    you uncompressed the original archive into.
 Copy this file into the new distribution directory and name it ".settings".

+   If you do not have this file it is likely that you are upgrading from a version built before 2/16/2016.
+See instructions below.

    ```sh
    ./configure.sh -f .settings --save
    ```